Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/monitor-for-leaks-of-personal-data.md

 - Strat_O365_Enterprise
 - Ent_O365
 - GDPR
-- M365-security-compliance
+- m365-security
 ms.localizationpriority: high
 search.appverid:
 - MET150
-description: Découvrez trois outils qui permettent de surveiller les fuites de données personnelles. ms.subservice: mdo ms.service: microsoft-365-security ms.openlocfilehash: 2ce8dcae988e99d7697ba14f296704ffaaeafd5d ms.sourcegitcommit: 2b89bcff547e00be3d38dc8d1e6cbcf8f41eba42
+description: Découvrez trois outils qui permettent de surveiller les fuites de données personnelles. ms.subservice: mdo ms.service: microsoft-365-security ms.openlocfilehash: dd25ee58f219a18544b05969e2c0a51eb7788a13 ms.sourcegitcommit: 12af9e8e3a6eaa090fda9e98ccb831dff65863a4
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 09/03/2022
+ms.lasthandoff: 09/27/2022
-ms.locfileid: "67598931"
+ms.locfileid: "68069004"
 ---
 # <a name="monitor-for-leaks-of-personal-data"></a>Surveillance des fuites de données personnelles

-Il existe de nombreux outils qui peuvent être utilisés pour surveiller l’utilisation et le transport des données personnelles.
-Cette rubrique décrit trois outils qui fonctionnent correctement.
+There are many tools that can be used to monitor the use and transport of personal data.
+This topic describes three tools that work well.

 :::image type="content" source="../../media/Monitor-for-leaks-of-personal-data-image1.png" alt-text="Outils permettant de surveiller l’utilisation et le transport des données personnelles" lightbox="../../media/Monitor-for-leaks-of-personal-data-image1.png":::

 Dans cette illustration :

-- Commencez par les rapports sur la protection contre la perte de données Microsoft Purview pour surveiller les données personnelles dans SharePoint Online, OneDrive Entreprise et le courrier électronique en transit.
-Ces rapports offrent le meilleur niveau de détail pour surveiller les données personnelles.
-Toutefois, ces rapports n’incluent pas tous les services dans Office 365.
+- Start with Microsoft Purview data loss prevention reports for monitoring personal data in SharePoint Online, OneDrive for Business, and email in transit.
+These reports provide the greatest level of detail for monitoring personal data.
+However, these reports don't include all services in Office 365.

-- Utilisez ensuite les stratégies d’alerte et le journal d’audit pour surveiller l’activité des services.
-Configurez la surveillance continue ou faites des recherches dans le journal d’audit pour identifier un incident.
-Le journal d’audit fonctionne sur tous les services (Sway, PowerBI, eDiscovery, Dynamics 365, Microsoft Flow, Microsoft Teams, l’activité d’administration, OneDrive Entreprise, SharePoint Online, le courrier électronique en transit et les boîtes aux lettres au repos).
-Les conversations Skype sont incluses dans les boîtes aux lettres au repos.
+- Next, use alert policies and the audit log to monitor activity across services.
+Set up ongoing monitoring or search the audit log to investigate an incident.
+The audit log works across services—Sway, Power BI, eDiscovery, Dynamics 365, Power Automate, Microsoft Teams, Admin activity, OneDrive for Business, SharePoint Online, mail in transit, and mailboxes at rest.
+Skype conversations are included in mailboxes at rest.

-- Enfin, utilisez Microsoft Cloud App Security pour surveiller les fichiers contenant des données sensibles chez d’autres fournisseurs SaaS.
-Il sera bientôt possible d’utiliser des types d’informations sensibles et des étiquettes unifiées dans Azure Information Protection et Office avec Cloud App Security.
-Vous pouvez configurer des stratégies qui s’appliquent à toutes vos applications SaaS ou des applications spécifiques (comme, Box).
-Defender pour Cloud Apps ne détecte pas les fichiers dans Exchange Online, y compris les fichiers joints à un e-mail.
+- Finally, Use Microsoft Defender for Cloud Apps to monitor files with sensitive data in other SaaS providers.
+Coming soon is the ability to use sensitive information types and unified labels across Azure Information Protection and Office with Defender for Cloud Apps.
+You can set up policies that apply to all of your SaaS apps or specific apps (like Box).
+Defender for Cloud Apps doesn't discover files in Exchange Online, including files attached to email.

 ## <a name="data-loss-prevention-reports"></a>Rapports de protection contre la perte de données

-Après avoir créé des stratégies de protection contre la perte de données, vous voulez vérifier qu’elles fonctionnent comme prévu et vous aident à maintenir la conformité.
-Avec les rapports DLP d’Office 365, vous pouvez rapidement visualiser le nombre de correspondances de stratégie DLP, de remplacements et de faux positifs, savoir si ce nombre augmente ou diminue dans le temps, filtrer le rapport de différentes manières et afficher plus de détails en sélectionnant un point sur une ligne du graphique.
+After you create your data loss prevention (DLP) policies, you'll want to verify that they're working as you intended and helping you to stay compliant.
+With the DLP reports in Office 365, you can quickly view the number of DLP policy matches, overrides, or false positives; see whether they're trending up or down over time; filter the report in different ways; and view more details by selecting a point on a line on the graph.

 Vous pouvez utiliser les rapports DLP pour :